gwright957/Kandid/README.md

 - Passwords are hashed, but JWT secret rotation, refresh tokens, rate limiting, and CSRF protections are still TODO for production.
 - Media is stored as base64 strings; swap to object storage (S3, GCS, Supabase Storage) before real usage.
 - Consider moving location and inbox events to real-time channels (WebSockets, Pusher, Supabase Realtime) for instant updates.

+## Contest Mode Overview
+- The contest resets every Sunday at 8 PM UTC.
+Eligible users are randomly assigned to either **Hunters** or **Ghosts** (BeKandid users sit out).
+- Hunters receive proximity alerts when ghosts are nearby and can submit challenge-themed captures via the Capture form to climb the leaderboard.
+- Ghosts gain rewards by avoiding capture and keeping on the move—staying in one location for too long triggers a camping warning that can lead to disqualification.
+- BeKandid Mode lets users volunteer for candid shots without entering the contest; their drops still arrive privately and can generate upvotes and rewards for both photographer and subject.

 Enjoy capturing candid moments together! 🎞️